-General Fujii is such a bastard that even the aforementioned gang becomes repulsed by him.
+- General Fujii is ''so" twisted that even the aforementioned gang becomes repulsed by him.
 Usagi actually repeatedly calls him a "monster".

-On the other hand, the violence is never trivialized.
-Usagi (and other morally upright types like Sanshobo and Katsuichi) does not kill wantonly, rarely strikes first, allows flight and accepts surrender; one of the few qualities the villains of the series share is regarding violence as a quick and convenient solution.
-It's kid-friendly to the extent that the author presents peacefulness as a morally superior choice.
+- What Do You Mean, It's Not for Kids?: It's an adventure series filled with funny animals, but then the funny animals start slicing each other up with swords - it probably features more on-panel beheadings than any other comic!
+However, it's important to Sakai that violence is never trivialized.
+Usagi (and other morally upright types like Sanshobo and Katsuichi) never kills wantonly, rarely strikes first, allows flight and accepts surrender.
+Only villains regard violence as a quick and convenient solution.
+It's kid-friendly to the extent that Sakai presents avoiding combat where possible as a morally superior choice.

 - Katsuichi/Usagi: "The best souls are those which are kept in their scabbards."